Chair: John O'Keefe

 ENG 308.
 Theories and Methods in American Studies.
 3 credits.
 SP (Same as AMS 308)

 This course introduces students to prevailing theories and methodologies in American Studies.
 Students will examine in a critical fashion interdisciplinary studies of the meaning and significance of 'Americanness' in historical, cross-cultural, and even trans-national contexts.
 The complex relationships between ethnic, religious, racial, and ideological groups in American society will receive critical attention.
 P: So. stdg.

 ENG 311.
 Ethics And The Use Of Rhetoric.
 3 credits.

 Survey of the major works on rhetoric that treat ethics from the time of Plato to the Moderns.
-P: ENG 150 or equivalent; Jr. stdg.
+P: Contemporary Composition course; Jr. stdg.

 ENG 312.
 Mass Media and Modern Culture.
 3 credits.
 SP (Same as AMS 312, COM 312)

 Examination of the role of film, television, and media in American life.
 P: Jr. stdg.

 ENG 313.
 The Essay: Critical and Developmental Reading.
 3 credits.
 OD

 Critical reading of nonfictional prose concentrating on the logic, organization, style, and vocabulary of essays.
 Especially recommended for pre-law students.
 P: Contemporary Composition course.